 - 1 teaspoon oregano

-- 1 teaspoon dry thyme leaves
+- 1 teaspoon dried thyme leaves

 - ½ teaspoon salt

-- fresh ground black pepper, to taste
+- freshly ground black pepper, to taste

-- ¼ teaspoon crushed red pepper flakes, optional
+- ¼ teaspoon red pepper flakes, optional

-- 28 ounces whole San Marzano tomatoes (see recipe note)
+- 28 ounces whole San Marzano tomatoes, (see recipe note)

 - 2 cups low sodium beef broth

-- 2 teaspoons sugar
+- 2 teaspoons granulated sugar

 - 2 tablespoons butter, optional